Scottish Covid inquiry to start later this year

 First Minister Nicola Sturgeon had previously said her preference was for a UK-wide inquiry to be held.

-But Prime Minister Boris Johnson told MPs in May that an independent public inquiry examining the handline of the pandemic across all four UK nations would not begin until the spring of next year, despite Ms Sturgeon calling for it to start this year.
+But Prime Minister Boris Johnson told MPs in May that an independent public inquiry examining the handling of the pandemic across all four UK nations would not begin until the spring of next year, despite Ms Sturgeon calling for it to start this year.

 Campaigners from the Covid-19 Bereaved Families for Justice group said a separate Scottish inquiry was needed to examine decisions made by the devolved Scottish government, and to hold it to account.